 Photo © James Akena / Reuters

-We are looking for journalists based anywhere in Africa who are motivated to understand how their country could be losing money via illicit means.
+Thomson Reuters Foundation in partnership with the African Centre for Media Excellence is looking for Ugandan journalists who are motivated to understand how their country could be losing money via illicit means.

 Wealth of Nations is a long-term engagement, and journalists who take part must commit to all elements of the scheme, signing an agreement to this effect.
 These elements include:

-- The production of stories or investigations on illicit financial flows
+- The production of stories on illicit financial flows

 - A mentoring support scheme that will help produce these stories

-Journalists will not be considered to have completed the scheme until they have completed all the elements, which include producing at least one story or investigation on illicit financial flows, and will not receive their certificates until this point.
+Journalists will not be considered to have completed the scheme until they have completed all the elements, which include producing at least one story on illicit financial flows and will not receive their certificates until this point.

-- If selected, you will take part in one intensive workshops (5 days) covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
-Workshops will take place in Kampala or Dakar (TBC).
+- If selected, you will take part in two intensive workshops covering illicit finance, reporting on companies, accounts and budgets, and investigative techniques.
+The workshops will take place in Kampala.

-- Selected participants will receive modest funding to help them realise their stories or investigations; those who are funded may have further opportunities for training
+- Selected participants will receive modest funding to help them realise their stories.

-- You will also have access to story ideas and editorial advice, and will be invited to share your own expertise with participants from other regions
+- You will also have access to story ideas and editorial advice and will be invited to share your own expertise with other participants.

-- You must be able to spend significant time working on illicit finance stories or investigations
+- You must be able to spend significant time working on illicit finance stories.

 - Both freelancers and staff journalists may apply.
 Journalists working for a news organisation will need consent from their editor to take part.
 Freelancers should provide evidence that one or more media organisations will be willing to take their work.

-- Journalists should be based in Africa and working for one or more African media organisations
+- Journalists should be based in Uganda and working for one or more Ugandan media organisations.